FAQs about bail bonds

 Afterwards, if the defendant does not show for their scheduled court date, they will forfeit their bail.

 Read about how Anthony does Las Vegas bail.

 What is an indemnitor?

-An indemnitor is the person signing for the defendant and guaranteeing that the defendant will go to court each and every time until the case is closed or the bond is exonerated.
+An indemnitor is a person who signs for the defendant guaranteeing that the defendant will show for court every time there is a hearing, until the case is closed or the bond is exonerated.

 Who is the defendant?

 The defendant is the person who was arrested and placed in jail.

 A premium is the fee we charge for the bail bonds service in Las Vegas.
 This fee is typically nonrefundable.

 Collateral is something of value that the defendant or the indemnitor temporarily releases ownership of in order to secure the bond.
 This can be a title to a vehicle, a deed to a house, or even jewels and gold.
 The collateral is able for return once the bond is exonerated.